Anders-Telus/github-templates-demo/graphql/Capabilities.md

 [Apollo Datasources](https://www.apollographql.com/docs/apollo-server/data/data-sources)

-- We will add this in future releases.

 ## RestDataSource

 [RestDataSource](https://www.apollographql.com/docs/apollo-server/data/data-sources#restdatasource-reference)

-- We will add this in our future releases.

 ## MongoDataSource

 [To connect with Mongo Databases](https://github.com/GraphQLGuide/apollo-datasource-mongodb/)

-- Our application uses mongodatasources for all of the graphql -> mongodb middle wear.

 ## Authentication and Authorization

 [Authorization](https://www.apollographql.com/docs/apollo-server/security/authentication)

-- We will add this in our future releases.

 ## Tracing and Monitoring

 [Tracing and Monitoring](https://www.apollographql.com/docs/apollo-server/monitoring/metrics)

-- We will add this in our future releases.